Peter Macklem: Research

 Macklem pioneered the study of small airway physiology in the lungs and demonstrated the early lung damage caused by smoking.
 He was an early explorer of the concept of respiratory muscle fatigue and shone a light on its role in respiratory disease.

 Awards and honors

-In 1982, he was named a fellow of the Royal Society of Canada and, in 1988, an Officer in the Order of Canada.
+In 1982, he was named a Fellow of the Royal Society of Canada and, in 1988, an Officer of the Order of Canada.

 In 1999, he was awarded the Trudeau Medal of the American Lung Association and the Gairdner Foundation Wightman Award.
 In 2003, he was awarded the Prix Michel-Sarrazin.
 Macklem was inducted into the Canadian Medical Hall of Fame in 2012.